Amnesia Moon: Plot

 The protagonist is a survivalist named Chaos, who lives in an abandoned megaplex in Wyoming after an apparent nuclear strike.
 The residents of his town of Hatfork are reliant on a sinister messianic figure named Kellogg for food.
 Kellogg also has powerful dreams, which he transfers into the minds of others.
 Chaos's mind is especially receptive, making him reluctant to sleep.

 Both Lethem and Chaos abandon this premise early on, and Chaos also goes by the name of "Everett Moon", depending on where he is.
 The novel plays with several other dystopian and post-apocalyptic setups.
 One area is covered in a thick green fog, save for an exclusive private school.
 Vacaville, California, has converted to a luck-based social system, taken to totalitarian extremes.

 Amnesia Moon bears homage to Philip K. Dick.
-During a party scene, one guest describes a battle of wills in West Marin, and another cites a West Marin inhabitant named "Hoppington", both references to Dick's Dr. Bloodmoney, or How We Got Along After the Bomb.
+During a party, one guest describes a battle of wills in West Marin, and another cites a West Marin inhabitant named "Hoppington", both references to Dick's Dr. Bloodmoney, or How We Got Along After the Bomb.
 Vacaville is reminiscent of Dick's Solar Lottery, where society is also based on chance.
 When Moon and Melinda reach San Francisco, hallucinogenic drugs play a role in altered perceptions that provide access to other characters in this world, as in The Three Stigmata of Palmer Eldritch.
 Elsewhere, it is argued that the depicted realities splintered away from each other to provide resistance to a hive-like alien invasion of Earth.
 Such solipsistic worlds are reminiscent of Dick's early novel Eye in the Sky.

-The one constant throughout is the idea that reality is shaped by powerful and charismatic "dreamers".
-The reason for the break in realities, and Chaos/Moon's place in this world, is a unifying mystery.